mattermost/docs/source/help/getting-started/messaging-basics.rst

 .. image:: ../../images/messagesTable1.PNG
    :alt: markdown

-**Quickly add emoji** by typing ":" followed by two characters, which will open an emoji autocomplete.
-If the existing emoji don't cover what you want to express, you can also create your own `Custom
+**Quickly add an emoji** by typing ":" followed by two characters, which will open an emoji autocomplete.
+If the existing emoji doesn't cover what you want to express, you can also create your own `Custom
 Emoji <http://docs.mattermost.com/help/settings/custom-emoji.html>`__.

-**Attach files** by dragging and dropping into Mattermost or clicking the attachment icon in the text input box.
+**Attach files** by dragging and dropping them into Mattermost or clicking the attachment icon in the text input box.

 **Flag messages for follow up** by clicking the flag icon next to the